sugaryourcoffee/secondhand/doc/MySQL-failover.md

 On the slave server

-* set `server-id` to a unique positive integer and set the bind-address to the master server's IP address.
+* set `server-id` to a unique positive integer and set the bind-address to the slave server's IP address.
 Both is done in /etc/mysql/my.cnf
 * restart the MySQL server
 * configure the master server in mysql
 * create the database in MySQL